Closed Sets and Operators thereon: Representations, Computability and Complexity: Comparing representations of sets

 \begin{fact}[{\cite[Cor.~4.13]{Ziegler02}}] $\distrep[d] \equiv^{\cb} \setrep[d] \equiv^{\cb} \wmemrep[d]$ in any dimension $d \in \IN$. \end{fact} They are all equivalent because (intuitively speaking) points can be found due to regularity (regular sets are full-dimensional), and can be checked (locally) to be of the desired precision due to convexity (check if all points in a small neighborhood are also contained in the set).

-In this section we now systematically compare all representations from \cref{def:set-representations} regarding their polynomial-time reducabilites in \begin{inparaenum}[(a)] \item dimension $d=1$ and for $d \geq 2$, and \item over various subclasses of $\clset[d]$. \end{inparaenum} As a result, representations $\setrep[d] \enp{b}$, $\reldistrep[d] \enp{b}$, and $\gridrep$ prove to be $\pleq$-equivalent over $\compset[d]$ for every $d \in \IN$.
+In this section we now systematically compare all representations from \cref{def:set-representations} regarding their polynomial-time reducabilites in \begin{enumerate*}[label=(\emph{\alph*})] \item dimension $d=1$ and for $d \geq 2$, and \item over various subclasses of $\clset[d]$. \end{enumerate*} As a result, representations $\setrep[d] \enp{b}$, $\reldistrep[d] \enp{b}$, and $\gridrep$ prove to be $\pleq$-equivalent over $\compset[d]$ for every $d \in \IN$.
 Taking $\setrep[d]$ as a representative for this equivalence class, $\distrep[d] \pless \setrep[d]$ holds true for $d \geq 2$, and $\setrep[d] \pless \wmemrep[d]$ in any dimension (both even on $\KCR[d]$!), which leaves us in a very different situation compared to \cref{fact:all-comp-equiv}.
 However: This distinction between $\distrep[d]$ and $\wmemrep[d]$ disappears when given the right set of additional parameters (\cref{s:convex-opt}), yielding one equivalence class of representations for sets as the result.